bennyb0y/burrito-rater/docs/WORKFLOW.md

 ## Conclusion

-The Burrito Rater application uses a cloud-first architecture with Cloudflare D1 as the single source of truth for all data.
-This approach simplifies development, ensures data consistency, and provides a reliable deployment process.

-By following this workflow guide, you can efficiently develop, test, and deploy changes to the application while maintaining a high level of quality and reliability.
+This workflow guide outlines the development, testing, and deployment process for the Burrito Rater application.
+By following these guidelines, you can ensure a smooth and efficient development experience while maintaining a reliable and consistent application across all environments.